dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 done
 ```

-Convert kaiju file to format readable by krona
+Convert kaiju file to format readable by krona:

 ```
 for i in *trim2.out